phetsims/phet-info/deployment-info/chipper-2.0.md

 - Once the prototype has passed QA testing, it will be published in the same manner as a "production" deployment.
 However:
   - The prototype will be published at the appropriate "latest" link, but the sim's page on phet.colorado.edu **WILL NOT** be made visible.
   - It is understood that if a sim has been deployed as a prototype, the first version visible at phet.colorado.edu will have the version schema "1.N.0", where N is >= 1.
 For example, if we had 2 prototypes with versions 1.0.0 and 1.1.0, then the first version visible at phet.colorado.edu would be 1.2.0.
-- When cost-effective, maintainence releases can be peformed on a prototype release branch.
+- When cost-effective, maintainence releases can be performed on a prototype release branch.
 When not cost-effective, a new version of a prototype may require a new release branch.

 *Note: This process was chosen for prototype deployments so that they follow a well-established process and leave a documentation trail (github test issues, test matrices, etc).
 In addition, following this process only requires a change in our internal semantics of the meaning behind a "1.0.0" release.
 Since the prototype deploys are indeed a "release candidate", it seemed appropriate to follow this process.*